Active Crowds: Boundary effects

 \section{Boundary effects}

-So far, we have concentrated on the dynamics on domains with periodic boundary conditions, thus neglecting its effects entirely.
-In the following we will outline how boundaries as well as inflow and outflow conditions can be included in all models on the micro- as well as macroscopic level.
-We remark that the continuous random walks models are difficult to treat on bounded domains.
+So far, we have focused on domains with periodic boundary conditions.
+In this section we discuss non-zero flux boundary conditions, which can be used to impose non-zero steady currents and externally-activate or force the passive models described in Section \ref{s:nonact} out of equilibrium \cite{Cates:2014tr}.
+We remark that the in-flux boundary conditions are difficult to deal with in the case of interacting continuous random walks.
 Thus we only mention a few aspects and comment in more detail on the time-discrete situation which is easier to tackle, see remark \ref{rem:time_discrete}.

-\subsubsection{Mass conserving boundary conditions}
+\subsection{Mass conserving boundary conditions}

-We first discuss conditions that conserve the total mass, i.e. the number of particles for discrete models, or the integral of the density for continuous ones, in a given domain.
+We first discuss conditions (other than periodic boundaries) that conserve the total mass, i.e., the total number of particles in the microscopic models, or the integral of the density $\phi$ in the macroscopic models.
 In case of the coupled SDE model \eqref{sde_model}, we are interested in conditions that ensure that particles remain inside the domain.
 Intuitively, particles need to be reflected whenever they hit the boundary.
 However, as we are dealing with a problem that is continuous in time, we have to ensure that the particle path remains continuous.
 In his seminal paper \cite{Skorokhod1961_bounded} Skorokhod solved this problem by introducing an additional process that increases whenever the original process hits the boundary, see \cite{Pilipenko2014_reflection} for a detailed discussion.
-For the microscopic models on a lattice, such boundary conditions correspond to allowing only jumps into domain whenever a particle is located at the boundary.
-For the macroscopic models, mass conservation corresponds to no-flux boundary conditions that are implemented by setting the normal flux over the boundary to zero, i.e.
+For the microscopic models on a lattice, such boundary conditions correspond to aborting any jumps that would lead a particle outside of the domain.
+For the macroscopic models, mass conservation corresponds to no-flux boundary conditions that are implemented by setting the normal flux over the boundary to zero, i.e.,

 where, using the general form \eqref{eq:genform}, the flux density is given as